 Visit the Vet

 If the excessive barking behavior is new for your dog, consult your veterinarian to address any health conditions.
 They will rule out any medical conditions or injuries that could be causing the barking and help you develop an action plan based on your dog's needs.
 An aging dog that is displaying excessive barking will have different medical needs and action plan than a young dog.
 For aging dogs, try to find out the source of the barking.
-Limiting social settings and creating a smaller area for the dog to hang out can help.
-For example, limit access to the whole house and keep the dog in one or two rooms.

 To help stop excessive barking that can be caused by fear, territorialism, lonliness, or attention seeking, try to pinpoint the exact trigger.
 If possible, remove that trigger from your dog's life and work on behavior modification training.
 Start with basic commands, like sit and down in order to shift the focus from barking and reward your dog for good behavior.
 Give your dog plenty of exercise, so it has less pent-up energy to burn via barking.
 Mentally stimulating chew toys or puzzle toys are also helpful.